MustafaPitt/cs1653-2019su-mua31-jat190-tas202/reports/phase4-writeup.md

               Note: All outdated encrypted files on FS will be leaked once the key is updated (member is removed). --Don't have to fix this yet because it is backwards secrecy.

 T7 = Token Theft ---- Add a field to each token that includes the public key of the FS it will immediately be used on.
 The client   knows the FS's pubkey, they will send this to the GS when their token is generated and it will be added to a field then.
-Then this token will be usable only on the FSwith the corresponding private key it has associated with it.
+Then this token will be usable only on the FS with the corresponding private key it has associated with it.
 If it is stolen it can still only be used on that FS.

 ### Introduction